cs1302uga/cs1302-minesweeper-alpha/README.md

           ```
           Seedfile generation not supported.
           ```

+          After the program terminates, a user should be able to confirm the exit status of `2` using `echo $?`.

        1. If your program cannot interpret or should not interpret the supplied command-line arguments (except in the case of not